Wraparound Legal Assistance Networks

 The grant NCVLI received was for area (1) - an in-depth look at the role of the crime victims’ field in the overall response to crime and delinquency in the United States.
 For this project, NCVLI brought together many diverse perspectives in a Stakeholder Group to critically examine and create consensus on foundational questions and proposed answers related to who is a crime victim and the field’s response to underserved and unserved victims through enhanced partnerships and better integration of the field into the broader criminal justice field to advance crime victims’ rights.
 The Stakeholder group brought together national experts on issues including, but not limited to, child welfare, health, mental health, victims’ rights enforcement, judiciary, law enforcement, legal, ID theft, sex trafficking, gangs, violence against women, at-risk juveniles, and corrections.
 This Stakeholder Group was further augmented by an Expanded Partner Group consisting of a wide range of professionals in the field.
 In addition, NCVLI allowed for input from the field at large through an online process.

-This project is funded by Grant No. 2010-VF-GX-K011 awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+This project was funded by Grant No. 2010-VF-GX-K011 awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this document are those of the contributors and do not necessarily represent the official position or policies of the U.S. Department of Justice.